Tommy Pham Preview, Player Props: Diamondbacks vs. White Sox

 White Sox Pitching Rankings

-- The White Sox have a 4.92 team ERA that ranks 26th across all MLB pitching staffs.
+- The White Sox have a 4.97 team ERA that ranks 26th across all league pitching staffs.

-- The White Sox surrender the fourth-most home runs in baseball (211 total, 1.4 per game).
+- White Sox pitchers combine to surrender 214 total home runs at a clip of 1.4 per game (fourth-most in the league).

-- The White Sox will send Urena (0-6) out to make his ninth start of the season.
-He is 0-6 with a 7.27 ERA and 24 strikeouts in 34 2/3 innings pitched.
+- Toussaint makes the start for the White Sox, his 16th of the season.
+He is 4-7 with a 5.10 ERA and 81 strikeouts in 83 2/3 innings pitched.

-- His most recent appearance came on Tuesday against the Washington Nationals, when the right-hander went six innings, surrendering one earned run while giving up four hits.
+- The right-hander last appeared on Friday against the Boston Red Sox, when he tossed 6 1/3 innings, allowing one earned run while giving up five hits.

-- The 32-year-old has a 7.27 ERA and 6.2 strikeouts per nine innings across eight games this season, while allowing a batting average of .302 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.